-A fabulously easy festive duck.
+A fabulously easy festive Christmas Roast Duck.
 Crispy skin rubbed with Christmas inspired spices, accompanied with an Apple Cider Drizzle.
 Easy to make, easy on the wallet, and a gorgeous centrepiece to add to your festive gathering!

 *** This recipe is part of a Christmas Special where I show you how to make 3 mains and 4 side dishes that take 1.5 hrs to prepare and can be largely made ahead.
 So this Christmas, you can spend less time in the kitchen and more time with your family! 🙂 ***

 Duck is not something I cook with on an everyday basis.
 But every time I make it, I wonder why I don’t.
 I think because like most people, I subconsciously have duck tagged as fiddly to cook with and expensive to buy.

 Not true!!
 It’s time to get the story straight!!

 Firstly, a whole duck costs around the same (on a weight basis) as chicken breast (at least, here in Sydney) – but it’s a whole lot more interesting and tasty!!
 A 2.3 kg / 4.5 lb duck cost me $20 from my local butcher.
 It is around $22 – $25 at large supermarkets.

 Secondly, duck is alot easier to roast than a whole chicken for two reasons:

 1. The flesh has more natural flavour so flavour infusion / thick gravy or strong sauce isn’t as necessary as it is with roast chicken; and